 Asia isn’t the easiest continent to own property if you’re a foreign investor.
 It’s arguably the world’s most profitable though.

 The region’s biggest economies get a lot of attention.
-But when we suggest buying real estate in Asia, we aren’t merely talking about places like Japan, where a stagnant economy is amplified by population decline.
-Or Mainland China which is closed to foreign freehold property ownership.
+But when we suggest buying real estate in Asia, we don’t just mean places like Japan, where a weak economy is amplified by population decline.
+Or China which is closed to foreign freehold property ownership.

 Asia is a massive continent with dozens of investment options.
 It’s home to a majority of the world’s population (with 4.5 billion inhabitants and rising), and spans 9,000km from Istanbul to Tokyo.

-Why is frontier market property worth investing in?
-A major reason is because of its lack of correlation with the global economy.
+Why is frontier market property in Asia worth investing in?
+The main reason is because of its lack of correlation with the overall global economy.

 In countries like Vietnam, with its population of 103 million and rising, long-term real estate demand will inevitably rise simply due to the nation’s demographic reality.